-Default emission factors are provided for NOx, SOx and CO.
+Default emission factors are provided for NOx, SOx, CO and partly TSP.
 Guidance on estimating other pollutants is provided in chapter 2.C.1.
 Where BREF data are referenced, these include new data from the Iron and Steel BREF (EIPPCB 2012)